 The primary source of financial assistance for physical therapy students attending Elon University is the Federal Stafford Student Loan Program.
 Graduate students may borrow up to $20,500 through the Unsubsidized Stafford Loan program.

 An unsubsidized loan is not awarded on the basis of need.
 The student is charged interest from the time the loan is disbursed until it is paid in full.
 If the interest is allowed to accumulate, it will be capitalized - that is, the interest will be added to the principal amount of the loan and will increase the amount the borrower will have to repay.
 If the choice is made to pay the interest as it accumulates, the total interest charges paid during repayment will be considerably less.
 The maximum unsubsidized loan for graduate and professional study is $20,500 per year.

 The total amount a graduate or professional student may borrow from all Stafford Loans combined is $138,500 (no more than $65,000 of this amount may be in subsidized loans).
 The graduate borrowing limit includes any Stafford Loans received for undergraduate study.

-Under current law, the interest rate charged on Federal Stafford Loans is fixed at 5.41 percent.
-There are also origination and guarantee fees associated with each loan up to 1.051 percent.
-These fees are deducted up front and thus lower the actual amount of each disbursement.
+Under current law, the fixed interest rate charged on Federal Stafford Loans is set each year by the Department of Education at the beginning of July.
+There are also small origination and guarantee fees associated with each loan these fees are deducted up front and thus lower the actual amount of each disbursement.